peruzzi9/Docker/README.md

 Docker containers, unlike virtual machines, **can be distributed on any platform without causing compatibility issues**.
 Your application will remain system agnostic, making it easier to use, build, manage, and deploy to any host system or cloud.
 - **Again** Docker is a platform that allows developers to containerize and easily ship software.
 - It helps **eliminate the overhead of configuring environments** to run software by, essentially, shipping the environment along with your code.
+- It allows you to freely ship your apps anywhere anytime without any worries.
+All you need to do is just install Docker on the target machine and run universal commands to get the project running in a matter of minutes.

 ## What is “container” ?
  **A container is a runtime instance of an image**